Stephan311/HW-Assignment-1/README.md

 3. The next big challange I faced was on the HTML side.
 One of the buttons/links inside the header of this website was not working.
 After looking closley, I saw that this button linked to an ID which did not exist for the element in the page it was linking to.
 I created an ID for said element, using approiate names, and it worked.
 4. I also arranged the order of the various CSS elements to apprporiately follow the HTML structure and order, so everything made sense.
-5. Lastly, I added comments to every section in the CSS file to let the viewer know exactly what sections of then website were being styled so they could better understand it.
+5. Lastly, I added comments to every section in the CSS file to let the viewer know exactly what sections of the website were being styled so they could better understand it.

 In conclusion, this site's code has been simplefied, and it is now much more accessible.
-I faced 3 main challenges in this project, plus a few other minor ones that are included in my commits.
+I faced 5 main challenges in this project, plus a few other minor ones that are included in my commits.
 A large part of this project was trial and error.
 Trying to simplify code, and seeing what effect (if any) it had on the appearence or functionality of the website.

+Link to the application: file:///C:/Users/Stephan/Pictures/Course/HW-Assignment-1/01-HTML-Git-CSS_02-Homework_Develop_index.html

+Link to Github Repository: https://github.com/Stephan311/Stephan-du-Plooy---HW-Assignment-1.git